 In May 2014, the FASB issued guidance to establish a comprehensive and converged standard on revenue recognition to enable financial statement users to better understand and consistently analyze an entity's revenue across industries, transactions, and geographies.
 The core principle of the new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 To achieve that core principle, an entity should apply the following steps: (1) identify the contract(s) with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
 The new guidance also specifies the accounting for certain costs to obtain or fulfill a contract with a customer.
 The new guidance requires improved disclosures to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 Qualitative and quantitative information is required to be disclosed about: (1) contracts with customers, (2) significant judgments and changes in judgments, and (3) assets recognized from costs to obtain or fulfill a contract.
 The new guidance will apply to all entities.
-The guidance is effective for interim and annual reporting periods in fiscal years beginning after December 15, 2016.
-Early application is not permitted.
+In July 2015, the FASB voted to approve a one-year deferral of the effective date of the new revenue guidance.
+The FASB expects to issue its final standard formally amending the effective date by the end of the third quarter 2015.
+The amended guidance would permit public business entities to apply the new revenue guidance to interim reporting periods within annual reporting periods beginning after December 15, 2017 (i.e., beginning in the first interim period within the year of adoption).
+Public business entities would be permitted to apply the new revenue guidance early, but not before the original public business entity effective date (i.e., annual periods beginning after December 15, 2016).
+Public business entities choosing this option will apply the new revenue guidance to all interim reporting periods within the year of adoption.
 The Partnership and Investment Partnership are in the process of evaluating the impact that this guidance will have on its consolidated financial statements.